Michiel Sweerts: Early life and stay in Rome

-Despite the fragmentary nature of evidence pertaining to his career in Rome, Sweerts evidently succeeded in creating for himself a sufficiently solid reputation to be invited to enter into the service of the ruling papal family, the Pamphili family, and in particular Prince Camillo Pamphilj, the nephew of the reigning Pope Innocent X. He is said to have painted a portrait of Camillo Pamphilj.
+Despite the fragmentary nature of evidence pertaining to his career in Rome, it would appear that Sweerts succeeded in creating for himself a sufficiently solid reputation to be invited to enter into the service of the ruling papal family, the Pamphili family, and in particular Prince Camillo Pamphilj, the nephew of the reigning Pope Innocent X. He is said to have painted a portrait of Camillo Pamphilj.
 Sweerts also painted theatre decors for Camillo Pamphilj and purchased art for him as his agent.
 It is likely that his patron Prince Camillo Pamphilj involved Sweerts in the organization of an art academy in Rome.
 At the instigation of Camillo, the pope bestowed upon Sweerts the papal title of Cavaliere di Cristo (Knight of Christ), the same honor enjoyed by the likes of Gian Lorenzo Bernini and Francesco Borromini.

 It is during his time in Rome that Sweerts developed a lifelong relationship with the Deutz family, who were one of the most prominent trading families of Amsterdam.
 In 1651 Jean Deutz gave Sweerts a power of attorney to act on his behalf in a sale of silk.
 The Deutz brothers also purchased paintings of Sweerts through the art market in Italy.
 Sweerts further acted for the Deutzes as an agent on the Italian art market.
 It is believed that the Portrait of Man with a Red Cloak (c.
 1650, Wallace Collection) is in fact a portrait of Jean Deutz who was likely then in Rome on his grand tour.